Human sex ratio: Consequences of different sex ratios

-One study used 2021 National Archive of Criminal Justice Data and 2016 U.S. Census Bureau data to show the impact of different gender ratios on men's violence against women in 3165 U.S. cities and counties.
+A 2022 study used 2021 National Archive of Criminal Justice data and 2016 U.S. Census Bureau data to show the impact of different gender ratios on men's violence against women in 3,165 U.S. cities and counties.
 The sex ratio ranged from 40% men to 60% men in the data.
 Rates of violence were lowest in places with a 51% male ratio.
 For lower and higher proportions of males, the more the ratio deviated from the average, the higher was the violence.